-Step 1: Identification - With reference to the sustainability topics listed in the ESG Reporting Guide and GRI Standards and the issues of concern to industry peers, 28 ESG issues were identified based on their impact on the decision-making of stakeholders and our business operations:
+Step 1: Identification - With reference to the sustainability topics listed in the ESG Reporting Guide and GRI Standards and the issues of concern to industry peers, 21 ESG issues were identified based on their impact on the decision-making of stakeholders and our business operations:

-ESG Aspects No. ESG Issues

-Α. A. Environmental A1: Emissions 1 Greenhouse gas emission

-2 Waste management

-3 Water and effluent handling

-A2: Use of Resources 4 Energy efficiency

-!
-5 Use of materials

-A3: The Environment and Natural Resources 6 Environmental compliance

-7 Natural resources consumption

-A4: Climate Change 8 Climate change

-В. Social Employment and B1: Employment 9 Labour rights

-Labour Practices 10 Labour-management relations

-11 Employee retention

-12 Diversity and equal opportunity

-13 Discrimination

-B2: Health and Safety 14 Occupational health and safety

-ES G Aspects No. ESG Issues В. Social Employment and Labour Practices (continued) B3: Development and Training 15 Employee training (continued) 16 Employee development and career advancement B4: Labour Standards 17 Prevention of child labour and forced labour Operating B5: Supply Chain 18 Supplier's quality and compliance Practices Management 19 Supplier assessment B6: Product Responsibility 20 Customer satisfaction 21 Product and service quality assurance 22 Customer complaints handling 23 Product liability and compliance with regulations 24 Protect intellectual property 25 Consumer privacy and data protection B7: Anti-corruption 26 Corruption and business ethics Community B8: Community Investment 27 Community support 28 Charity donation
+ESG Aspects No. ESG Issues A. Environmental A1: Emissions 1 Greenhouse gas ("GHG") emission management Waste management Water and effluent handling A2: Use of Resources 4 Energy efficiency management Use of packaging materials A3: The Environment and 6 Environmental compliance Natural Resources Natural resources consumption A4: Climate Change Climate change B. Social Employment and B1: Employment 9 Employment practices Labour Practices 10 Diversity and equal opportunity B2: Health and Safety 11 Occupational health and safety B3: Development and 12 Employee training Training 13 Employee development and career advancement B4: Labour Standard Labour standards Operating Practices B5: Supply Chain Management 15 Supply chain management B6: Product Responsibility 16 Customer service 17 Product responsibility 18 Intellectual property rights protection 19 Consumer privacy and data protection B7: Anti-corruption 20 Anti-corruption and business ethics Community B8: Community Investment 21 Community support

-Step 2: Prioritisation - To determine the materiality of the ESG issues, we have assessed and scored the relevance/importance of each of the ESG issues based on the survey conducted in previous reporting period by our senior management and key stakeholders on a scale of 0 to 10 (0 is irrelevant and 10 is crucial).
-The 28 ESG issues were prioritized and plotted on the following materiality matrix according to their relative degree of importance in order to assess the materiality.
+Step 2: Prioritisation - To determine the materiality of the ESG issues, we have assessed and scored the relevance/importance of each of the ESG issues based on the survey conducted in previous reporting period by our senior management and key stakeholders on a scale of 1 (the least important) to 6 (the most important).
+The 21 ESG issues were prioritised and plotted on the following materiality matrix according to their relative degree of importance in order to assess the materiality.
 Vertical axis of the below materiality matrix shows the result of external assessment (impact on stakeholders) and horizontal axis presents the internal assessment result (impact on business).
 The ESG issues that fall within top right-hand quadrant are of greatest importance.